The-iyed/go-load-balancer/docs/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Documentation

+- [Configuration Guide](configuration.md) - Detailed configuration options and syntax
+- [Load Balancing Algorithms](algorithms.md) - How each algorithm works and when to use them
+- [Session Persistence](persistence.md) - Understanding session persistence methods
+- [WebSocket Support](websockets.md) - Using WebSockets with the load balancer
+- [Health Checking](health_checking.md) - How the load balancer detects and handles backend failures
+- [Docker Deployment](docker.md) - Deploying with Docker and Docker Compose